RELEASE255/ML01_project/01_docs/ML01-assembly.md

 **Difficulty level: tricky**
 <br>
 ⚠️ **Correct orientation is essential**
-⚠️ **Take your time because proper alignment is critical for appearance**
+** Also take your time because proper alignment is critical for appearance**
 - **01.** Identify LED polarity on **each LED**:
         - **Long lead = Anode (+)**<br>
         - **Short lead = Cathode (−)**<br>